HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-001/README.txt

 ~> make send-main-rules

-We can generate the dot figures corresponding to those rules
+We can generate the dot figures corresponding to those rules.
+View the pdf files generated.

 ~> make main-figs